Raviteq/adrapid-api/source/index.html.md

 > Make sure to replace `myAPIKey` and `mySecretToken` with your API key and token respectively.

 Each client has an private API-key as well as an public API-key.
-Every template/project has its own unique API-key.
+Every template/project has an unique API-key/identifier.
 The private client API-key should never be send in itself, but is used for generating authentication tokens.
-The public client API-key is used for authentication by some API methods.
+Currently only the public client API-key is needed for authentication for most of the API methods.

-You can register a new AdRapid API key at our [developer portal](http://adrapid.com/developers).
+You can register for a new AdRapid API key at our [developer portal](http://adrapid.com/developers).

+<aside class="warning">Autentication is disabled for the `adrapiddemo` account.
+Only the `public key` needs to be provided in all API requests.</aside>

 <aside class="notice">
 You must replace <code>myAPIKey</code> and <code>mySecretToken</code> with your